semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 @## Highlighting content

 When searching a table, sometimes you need to highlight the match in the data.
-In this case, highlight what you've found with the `background-color: var(--bg-highlight-results);`.
+In this case, highlight what you've found with the `background-color: var(--bg-highlight-results)`.

 ![table highlight](static/table-highlight.png)